box/developer.box.com/guides/webhooks/triggers.md

 ---
 # Webhook Event Triggers

-## V1

-The follow is a list of events that can be configured to trigger a v1 webhook.

-- Sent
-- Created
-- Uploaded
-- Commented
-- Downloaded
-- Previewed
-- Moved
-- Copied
-- Task assigned
-- Responded to task
-- Locked
-- Unlocked
-- Deleted
-- Collaborator added

 ## V2

 The following is a list of events that can be configured to trigger a v2